This blog post has been updated on December 16, 2025 for accuracy.

 Last words of advice

-Track your time (for YOURSELF)
+Track your time (for yourself, not the client)

 We all have a natural tendency to underestimate the time it takes us to complete something (helloooo planning fallacy).

-For that reason, EVEN IF you don’t charge by the hour, you should track your time.
 Why?
 It can give you an idea of whether or not your rates are accurate and help you set realistic deadlines.

 Stop trading your time for money

-Emphasize the deliverables and benefits of the services you’re providing, NOT the number of hours that go into them.
+Remember: Emphasize the deliverables and benefits of the services you’re providing, NOT the number of hours that go into them.

-Don’t give discounts
+Don’t give discounts!

 Bottom line: Don’t undersell yourself.
 If you’re new to copywriting, you’ll have to start out somewhat “cheap.”
 But as you build experience and get testimonials under your belt, you should increase your rates.